 Ending thoughts on how to create responsive tables

-In the era of the responsive design, we have to make sure that our tables behave responsively.
+In the era of responsive design, we have to make sure that our tables behave responsively.
 Luckily, it is not as difficult as it may sound.

-Adjusting CSS table border and creating responsive CSS tables or HTML images and tables can give you a hard time if you don’t know what you’re doing.
+Adjusting the CSS table border and creating responsive CSS tables or HTML images and tables can give you a hard time if you don’t know what you’re doing.
 However, with the help of a few useful plugins and extensions, building responsive tables should be easier than ever.